mr-chew/mr-chew.github.io/_posts/2022-8-12-Crossword-Solver.md

 categories: [Backtracking]
 ---

-Here we have covered the Backtracking Algorithm for Crossword and compared with the Brute Force approach.
-We have presented the Time and Space Complexity for various cases.
+We are going to cover the Backtracking Algorithm for Crossword and compared it with the Brute Force approach.
+The Time and Space Complexity will be discussed at the end of the article.

 **Table of contents:**